ctrlMarcio/feup-sope-proj2/README.md

 ## Version

+### v2.0

+The artifacts for the version 2.0 can ve accessed [here](https://github.com/ctrlMarcio/feup-sope-proj2/releases/tag/v2.0).

 ### v1.0

 The source code for the version 1.0 can be accessed [here](https://github.com/ctrlMarcio/feup-sope-proj2/tree/228a697e44ca587cf574e641789464c889ef0ec2), as well as the artifacts [here](https://github.com/ctrlMarcio/feup-sope-proj2/releases/tag/v1.0).